 Under the new Special Educational Needs and Disability Code of Practice (2014) schools and settings are required to produce a SEN information report known as a Local Offer.
 This needs to be published on the school’s website, kept up-to-date with changes and revised at least annually.

-Kinds of Special Educational Needs that are provided for at The Ark Federation.
+Kinds of Special Educational Needs that are provided for at All Saints.

 The school provides support for pupils across the four areas of need as laid out in the SEND Code of Practice 2014: